-When you're serious about buying a home, your realtor and lender will begin to walk you through what closing costs you're likely to pay in your position.
+When you're serious about buying a home, your real estate agent and lender will begin to walk you through what closing costs you're likely to pay in your position.
 But if buying a home is on the horizon for you, the best thing you can do right now is to begin to budget for the closing costs.
 If you've set a goal for your down payment—on paper, through your budgeting software or just in your head—bump that amount up, by at least 2 percent of what your dream starter home will cost.

 Re-edited from a post originally published 9.13.2016 - TW